crweiner/hacktoberfest-swag-list/docs/list.md

 #### **WavePlay**

-- **Swag**: T-Shirt, One month of Discord Nitro and 3 months of free hosting via RoboPlay.
+- **Swag**: T-Shirt, One month of Discord Nitro, and 3 months of free hosting via RoboPlay.
-- **Requirements**: Make PRs to solve the issue labeled under hacktoberfest or make plugin/bot using Robo.js.
+- **Requirements**: Make PRs to solve the issue labeled under hacktoberfest or make a plugin/bot using Robo.js.
 - **How to sign up**: [Submit your plugins in GitHub here](https://github.com/Wave-Play/robo.js/discussions/48?ref=blog.waveplay.com).
 - **Issues**: [Eligible Issues](https://github.com/Wave-Play/robo.js/issues).
 - **Notes**: Check more details at [Blog post by WavePlay](https://blog.waveplay.com/hacktoberfest-with-robo-js-build-bots-or-plugins-win-cool-prizes/).